mynk-tmr/notes/Patterns/OOPs.md

 In Java, entities with same name can be used in different ways using *overloading* or *overriding*.

 **Overloading** allows methods/operators with same name, but different parameters, to be defined for a single class.
-It enables *compile*-time or *static* binding because objects are linked to methods/operators at compile time.
+It enables *compile*-time or *static* binding.

 **Overriding** allows child classes to modify behavior of parent classes by redefining their methods.
 It enables *run*-time or *dynamic* binding.